romana/romana.github.io/how/architecture.md

 IPAM Service needs to issue a new IP address for an endpoint it may query the Tenant Service for information.

-#### Host Configuration Service
+#### Romana Agents

-The Host Configuration Service configures the Romana gateway interface on the host for use as default gateway for any Romana managed endpoints.
-It also sets the necessary routes to reach Romana addresses on other hosts.
-Furthermore, it is used to configure traffic policy rules, for example security rules for traffic isolation.
+The Romana Agents configure the Romana gateway interface on the hosts for use as default gateway for any Romana managed endpoints.
+They also set the necessary routes to reach Romana addresses on other hosts.
+Furthermore, they are used to configure traffic policy rules, for example security rules for traffic isolation.